Is Cocaine a Stimulant or a Depressant?

 Back to top

-What are Cocaine and Crack?
+What is the Difference Between Cocaine and Crack?

+In short, crack is the base form of cocaine.
 Cocaine is a drug derived from the Coca plant and commonly found as a whiteish, powdery substance.
 It is usually snorted or rubbed on the gums but can also be dissolved in water and injected.
 Cocaine is relatively expensive, whereas crack is its base form and is a lot cheaper to produce, resulting in greater popularity.
 Crack is usually produced in the form of a rock and can also be smoked.

 Back to top

-Is Crack Cocaine a Stimulant or a Depressant?
+Is Crack a Depressant?

 Back to top

-Abusing Cocaine results in many negative and unpleasant short-term side effects, including:
+Abusing cocaine results in many negative and unpleasant short-term side effects, including:

 • Constricted blood vessels